nodejs/node/doc/api/path.md

 added: v0.9.3
 -->

-Returns the platform-specific path delimiter:
+Provides the platform-specific path delimiter:

 * `;` for Windows
 * `:` for POSIX